bastienmichaux/notes/java/methods.md

 }
 ```

-* method overriding is: you extend a class and rewrite a parent method so it has a different behavior
+* method overriding: extend a class & rewrite a parent method so it has a different behavior

 ```java
 public class A {